Syllo/nvtop/README.markdown

 * The NVIDIA Management Library (NVML).
   * This queries the GPU for information.
 * The ncurses library driving the user interface.
-  * This drives the screen.
+  * This makes the screen look beautiful.

 Limitations
 -----------